- Get Involved

 APRIL 17 (7:30 PM), APRIL 18 (7:30 PM) & APRIL 19 (2:00 PM), 2020 at the Valentine Theatre

-Scalia/Ginsburg is an American comic opera by composer-librettist Derrick Wang about the unlikely friendship of U.S. Supreme Court Justices Ruth Bader Ginsburg and Antonin Scalia.
+Derrick Wang's Scalia/Ginsburg is an American comic opera inspired by the unlikely friendship of U.S. Supreme Court Justices Ruth Bader Ginsburg and Antonin Scalia.
 Launched at a special presentation at the Supreme Court of the United States in 2013, Scalia/Ginsburg received its world premiere production in 2015 to rave reviews.
 Gilbert & Sullivan’s Trial by Jury is a joy of courtroom banter and farce.
 Plaintiff Angelina sues the fickle defendant, Edwin, for breach of marriage promise.
 Through much compromise and hilarity, the judge resolves he should marry Angelina himself.
 One of G&S’s early collaborations remains one of their most good-humored—with a quintessentially British dry wit.

 Trial by Jury kicks off this evening of courtroom hilarity with Scalia/Ginsburg anchoring the second half.